codethenews/encyclopedia-of-storytelling/encyclopedia.md

 ## viewport
 Read: screen.
-The port in which a user views
+The port through which a user views things.

 ## visual investigation
 [technique]

+## waveform
+Resembling a wave, it's a visual representation of sound frequencies.
+Sometimes used with voice (not always motivated)

 ## wayfinder